hello-world-gitops/.github/profile/README.md

 ## Deploying

 **I don't expect anyone to actually deploy this from GitHub.**

-These repos exist to demonstrate how to configure an OpenShift fleet using the GitOps pattern.
+These repos exist to demonstrate how to configure multi-cluster management of OpenShift clusters using the GitOps pattern.
 I would recommend taking a look at the repos individually and adding pieces from them into your solution as needed.
 If you're at square one and need a place to start, feel free clone the repos in this org and use the reference architecture as is.

 To deploy, you will need 3 OpenShift clusters.
-They can be Single-Node OpenShift (SNO) deployments if you're testing things out.
+I use Single-Node OpenShift (SNO) deployments to test things out.

-Install ACM on the Hub cluster and import the other two clusters.
+Install ACM on the Hub cluster and import the other two clusters (or create the clusters from ACM, your call 🤷.
-Make sure the clusters are named dev and stage in ACM.
+Make sure the clusters are named `dev` and `stage` in ACM.
-(The hub cluster in ACM will always be called *local-cluster*.)
+(The hub cluster in ACM will always be called `local-cluster`.)

 - Log into the hub cluster with `oc`
 - Clone the bootstrap repo
 - Run `make install`

-The bootstrap repo will create the necessary ACM applications, which will create Argo projects on the clusters, which will deploy applications.
+The bootstrap repo will create the necessary ACM subscriptions, which will create Argo projects on the clusters, which will deploy applications!

 ## FAQ